A recognition principle for iterated suspensions as coalgebras over the little cubes operad: Introduction

 The comonad $C_n$ in the statement above is constructed in a natural way from the little $n$-cubes operad.
-Essentially, it is an Eckmann--Hilton dualization of May's monad associated to $\mathcal C_n$.
-To our knowledge, this comonad has not been studied elsewhere, and it seems to be an exciting new object that might shed light on further understanding $n$-fold reduced suspensions, as well as on other objects that support a coaction of the little $n$-cubes operad.
+It is a non-trivial Eckmann--Hilton dualization of May's monad associated to $\mathcal C_n$.
+To our knowledge, this comonad has not been studied elsewhere, and it seems to be an exciting new object that might shed light on further understanding $n$-fold reduced suspensions and other objects supporting a coaction of the little $n$-cubes operad.

-Let us place our work in historical context.
+Let us complete a bit more of the historical context.
 It has been known for a long time that any $(n-1)$-connected CW complex of dimension less than or equal to $(2n-1)$ has the homotopy type of a (1-fold) suspension.
 In \cite{Berstein63}, \cite{saito76}, \cite{ganea69} and finally \cite{Kle97}, this result was successively improved on.
 In modern language, these authors showed that an $(n-1)$-connected co-$H$-space equipped with an $A_k$ comultiplication which is of dimension less than or equal to $k(n-1)+3$ is a suspension.
 The case of $k=\infty$ in \cite{Kle97} can be thought of as the $E_1$-version of Theorem \ref{teo Intro 1}, although our proof strategy is very different.
 From a different angle, the case of iterated suspensions considered as coalgebras over (a homotopical version of) the $\Sigma^n\Omega^n$-comonad was recently treated in \cite{Blo22}, where the authors obtained a recognition principle for $(n+1)$-connected, $n$-fold (simplicial) suspensions.
 This last result differs from our Theorem \ref{teo Intro 1} in several key respects.
 Firstly; our notions of coalgebra differ as they pass to a derived functor in the homotopy category of pointed spaces, while we consider only $\Sigma^n\Omega^n$-coalgebras in the classical sense of coalgebras over comonads.
 Secondly; our result has the sharpest possible connectivity requirement.
-The most striking difference with all previous scholarship is that we make heavy use of the little $n$-cubes operad and the comonad $C_n$; whereas these objects do not seem to have appeared in previous literature on the homotopy theory of iterated suspensions (with the exception of \cite{ginot12} in a very different context).
+The most striking difference with all previous scholarships is that we make heavy use of the little $n$-cubes operad and the comonad $C_n$; whereas these objects do not seem to have appeared in previous literature on the homotopy theory of iterated suspensions (with the exception of \cite{ginot12} in a very different context).
 In particular, there is no approximation theorem in \cite{Blo22}.